 Welcome.
-I am a Postdoctoral Fellow at the University of Virginia in the Program for Constitutionalism and Democracy.
-I have a PhD in political science from UChicago and a JD from Tulane University.
-My research focuses on political parties and ideology, public law, political economy, and race over the course of 20th Century American politics.
-I am on the American politics and public law job market.
+I am incoming Assistant Professor of Government at Claremont McKenna College AY 25-26 and currently a Postdoctoral Fellow at the University of Virginia.
+I have a PhD in political science from University of Chicago and a JD from Tulane University.
+My research focuses on polarization, political parties and ideology, public law, and race over the course of 20th Century American politics.

-My book manuscript — Enemy Establishments: The Constitution, the Modern American State, and the Structure of Our Polarized Politics — will be submitted to Oxford University Press this fall (2024).
+My book manuscript — Enemy Establishments: The Constitution, the Modern American State, and the Political Development of Polarization — will be submitted to Oxford University Press this spring.
 I have a second monograph in progress — Reacting to the Right: Money, Institution-Building on the Left, and the Origins of the American Constitution Society — that is co-authored with Paul Baumgardner.

 I am currently working on a paper exploring on why party politics have historically ~not~ been a causal driver of American constitutional law and politics and a second solo book project on the political development of left-liberalism and the Democratic Party from 1980 to today.